spinixguy/KP5L-firmware/README.md

 Kingroon-KP5L-Marlin-2.1.1-MBL.zip and Kingroon-KP5L-Marlin-2.1.1-ABL.zip are configured versions of Marlin 2.1.1 for the KP5L printer.

 The MBL suffix denotes Manual bed leveling.
-The ABL suffix denotes Autmatic bed leveling.
-If you use the ABL version you should aslo use the probe mount listed here.
+The ABL suffix denotes Automatic bed leveling.

+NOTE: If you use the ABL version you should aslo use the probe mount listed here.
 The offsets are calibrated for this mount.

 https://www.thingiverse.com/thing:5612486